CriticalWombat/KickScan/README.md

 ## Usage

-After the installation, you can access the GreenBone Vulnerability Management interface by navigating to `http://localhost:5555` of the target device that was deployed.
+After the installation, you can access the GreenBone Vulnerability Management interface by navigating to the url displayed by the startup script once it is complete.
+This will be equivelant to http://localhost:5555.